cockytrumpet/data-mining-group-4/docs/Pt2_Proposal_Paper.md

 ### Evaluation Methods
 I am a bit confused as to what the goal here is, what metrics and existing solutiosn exist for this data?
 Or what models are we using to evaluate the data?

 How can we evaluate the results of our analysis?
+- Is our trained model able to make accurate predictions?
+- How do our results compare to results seen in the literature?
+- I think the app would be an extension to bullet 1.
+Once we have a useful model we could show the real world application of it.
+For me, this falls into the category of "would be nice to have" given we get the rest of the project to a presentable state with time to spare.
 - This could be where the full stack app maybe comes in, as long as we see that as a reasonable use of time in this class.
 Having an interactive tool that reports information back to users as well as generates its own data could be interesting way to evaluate the fidnings in the data that we find as compared to the (minimal albeit) data we could generate with the small web app.
 My main concern is how many new potential issues we could be potentially introducing to a relatively simple exploration project.
 Would have to gauge group interest level in this because it might just lead to more headaches than worth it at this point in everyones degree progress.

 ### Tools Used